avimehta30/analyzing-power-outages/README.md

 To identify the most effective features, we trained our model five times using various combinations of features.
 We then created a dictionary, where the keys represent the RMSE values and the corresponding feature combinations are the values.
 Finally, we sorted the dictionary in ascending order based on RMSE, ensuring the smallest RMSE appears first.

-Moreover, we trained our model using the same unseen and seen datasets from the baseline model.
+We trained our model using the same unseen and seen datasets from the baseline model.
 This ensured that the evaluation metric obtained on the final model could be compared to the baseline model's on the basis of the model itself and not the dataset it was trained on.

 - ```python
     final_rmse_w_features = {}